MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/10_introduction.md

 * Guided tool changes using tool descriptions, and tool length probing.
 * Work-piece probing and work offset changes.
 * Displaying output from your CAM package as dialogs in RRF.
-* Configuration via a Wizard Process.
+* Configuration via a Wizard process.
 * Safe spindle control.
 * Safe parking, pausing and resuming.
 * Protected moves when used with a Touch Probe.